 I know that this year will be a challenge in its own right as I go through the stress of searching for a permanent (or long-term) academic post, and as I face the drama of visa woes (again).
 But I feel that I have a solid enough foundation now that I can face these trials and tribulations.
 And I am confident that any challenges I do face will only help to make my resolution more worthwhile when I reach my goal in just 366 days.

 At this point, I could say “Apologies in advance for a year of posts about my resolution”.
-But I am not going to apologies for how I chose to manage my personal blog because I need to have the confidence to be who I am without apology.
+But I am not going to apologise for how I chose to manage my personal blog because I need to have the confidence to be who I am without apology.

 I will, however, say thank you to all of my wonderful readers (whether you’re a regular reader or a one-off visitor).
 Your support over the years has meant the world to me.